 Later that evening I decided to log on to the computer and respond to a few pending emails.
 Upon opening my account found, to my surprise, several emails from “Bob”, the gentleman who bought our humidifier.
 Was he ok, I thought?
 Was something wrong with the humidifier (though I checked if it worked and it did just fine)?
 Did he leave something at our house etc.?
 Concern and curiosity ran through my mind as I clicked his first email.

-Bobs email got me thinking however.
+Bobs email got me thinking, however.
 Not only do I strongly disagree with his literal interpretation of the five clobber verses but why do so many conveniently finger-point and cherry-pick the Bible (as well as Qur’an/Torah/book of Mormon etc.)?
 Does it make people feel better about themselves?
 Do people feel as if they are in good spiritual standing by picking and choosing verses in an attempt to condemn others?
 Does cherry-picking make some feel enlightened or knowledgeable?
 Does cherry-picking and pointing the finger make some feel authoritative?
 Although I do not have the answer, I do know we ALL cherry-pick the Bible.
-I decided that I could either spend my energy being bothered by Bob’s attacks, or use his inappropriate emails as an opportunity to motivate this blog entry.
+I decided that I could either spend my energy being bothered by Bob’s attacks or use his inappropriate emails as an opportunity to motivate this blog entry.

 When I was a teenager I remember talking with my friends after they had an upsetting squabble with their parents and without fail would hear, “doesn’t it say somewhere in the Bible that parents should not put their children to wrath” (Ephesians 6:4)?
 I also recall my own parents on many an occasion reciting “The Bible clearly says you must honor your mother and father” (Exodus 20:12).

 Recently I was speaking with my aunt, whose husband is a minister, and she shared with me that any time she would disagree with my uncle he would remind her that, “woman should submit to their husbands” (Colossians 3:18).
-To this she would respond, “if you loved me like Christ loved the church (Ephesians 5:25) we wouldn’t be having this disagreement.”
+To this, she would respond, “if you loved me like Christ loved the church (Ephesians 5:25) we wouldn’t be having this disagreement.”

-Fact is we ALL can throw around Bible verses to prove any point we want to make.
+The fact is we ALL can throw around Bible verses to prove any point we want to make.
 Whether you are a male and want women “checked” married and want to keep your spouse “checked”, white and want to keep blacks “checked”, straight and want to keep gays “checked”, or a parent and want to keep your kids “checked.”
 Whether you are circumcised or not, Christian or not, choose to masturbate, marry or stay celibate we can all cherry-pick the Bible and “check” one another.
 We can either forgive others’ wrong-doings using the Bible (Matthew 6:14) or justify our vengeful behavior with an eye for an eye (Exodus 21:24) – the examples are endless.
 But when we “check” one another aren’t we (allow me to cherry-pick now) judging one another (Matthew 7:1-2) and the Bible clearly states that we should not.
 That being said are we, as Christians, supposed to keep our voice and light under the metaphoric bushel?
-Absolutely not, but opinions not asked for are nothing less than intrusion.
+Absolutely not, but opinions not asked for are nothing less than an intrusion.
 I do not recall intrusion being a virtue of Christ and we are called to, at least work on, becoming more Christ-like (John 3:30).

-In my almost thirty years of walking with the Father I have come to the conclusion that the Bible must be taken all seriously, however not all literally.
+In my almost thirty years of walking with the Father, I have come to the conclusion that the Bible must be taken all seriously, however not all literally.
 If we were to take all Bible verses literally, out of context, and without the historical perspectives in which they were written, we would all be walking around with one eye (Mark 9:47).